 The project includes three study areas, circled in red on this map.

-- Learn more about the NSW floodplain management process on the Office of Environment and Heritage’s Website.
+- Learn more about the NSW floodplain management process on the NSW Department of Planning, Industry and Environment's website.

 Unlike the existing flood study, which is simply a technical project that identifies flood behaviour, the Floodplain Risk Management Study and Plan will investigate and prioritise actions to manage and reduce the risk from flooding.

-Local councils are responsible for managing flood-prone land in NSW with support from the NSW Office of Environment and Heritage, which provides specialist technical knowledge.
-Preparing this Plan is nearing the final steps in the floodplain risk management process outlined in the NSW Floodplain Development Manual 2005.
+Local councils are responsible for managing flood-prone land in NSW with support from the NSW Department of Planning, Industry and Environment, which provides specialist technical knowledge.
+Preparing this plan is nearing the final steps in the floodplain risk management process outlined in the NSW Floodplain Development Manual 2005.

 How can you get involved?

 During November 2018, we sought community input through a survey we sent to residents in flood-prone areas and made available online for other interested community members to share their ideas and concerns related to flooding.

 We also hosted a drop-in information session in November 2018 at the Narooma Youth Cafe, where community members came to talk with us and share their experiences in person.

 Community participation is critical to the plan's success, particularly when it comes to collecting historical flood information.
 Council would like to thank all those who shared information and ideas photographs with us to help develop the plan.

 For more information, contact Council's Coast and Flood Management Planner on: